MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/accessibility/automation-properties.md

 ms.date: 10/24/2017
 ---

-# Setting Accessibility Values on User Interface Elements
+# Automation Properties in Xamarin.Forms

 _Xamarin.Forms allows accessibility values to be set on user interface elements by using attached properties from the AutomationProperties class, which in turn set native accessibility values.
 This article explains how to use the AutomationProperties class, so that a screen reader can speak about the elements on the page._

-## Overview

-Xamarin.Forms allows accessibility values to be set on user interface elements via the following attached properties:
+Xamarin.Forms allows automation properties to be set on user interface elements via the following attached properties:

 - `AutomationProperties.IsInAccessibleTree` – indicates whether the element is available to an accessible application.
 For more information, see [AutomationProperties.IsInAccessibleTree](#isinaccessibletree).
 - `AutomationProperties.Name` – a short description of the element that serves as a speakable identifier for the element.
 For more information, see [AutomationProperties.Name](#name).